Home/Blog/Well-Being/Vitamins & Supplements/Vitamin A: Top Health Benefits, Best Sources & Deficiency Risks

 Ensuring you get enough vitamin A is primarily about including the right foods in your diet.
 Here are some top foods rich in this vital nutrient:

-• Cod liver oil: This is a potent source of vitamin A with just 1 tablespoon containing a whopping 4,080 mcg of retinol, or 453% of the daily recommended intake.
+• Cod liver oil: This is a potent source of vitamin A, with just 1 tablespoon containing a whopping 4,080 mcg of retinol, or 453% of the daily recommended intake.

 • Carrots: Half a cup of raw carrots contains 459 mcg of vitamin A, which is 51% of the daily recommended intake.

 • Spinach: A half-cup of boiled spinach provides 573 mcg of vitamin A, or 64% of the daily recommended intake.
+A half-cup raw cantaloupe contains 135 mcg of vitamin A, which is 15% of the daily recommended intake.

 Other food items that serve as excellent sources of vitamin A include fish, dairy products, eggs, and a variety of fruits and vegetables, particularly those with an orange or yellow hue.